 The NYC Junior Ambassadors (NYCJA) program empowers students to become global ambassadors involved in actively addressing the pressing challenges of the world.
 Students direct their learning and engagement with the NYCJA program by learning about the structure and function of the UN and then determining a global issue--whether it is the Syrian refugee crisis, global warming, hunger, child labor, gender equality or any of the other myriad of issues contributing to human suffering around the globe--that they, as NYC seventh graders, will actively address.
 NYC Junior Ambassadors are then given support by their educators and partners at the United Nations to investigate, plan, and then act on the global issue that they have chosen to focus on.
 This is the second year of the NYC Junior Ambassadors program.
 Over 100 educators and educational programs applied to participate in the program for the 2016-2017 academic year: 20 educators and their students were selected.

-Icahn Charter School 4’s seventh grade class--co-taught by Ms. Coburn and Mr. Katz--is honored to have been selected to become NYC Junior Ambassadors.
+Icahn Charter School 4’s seventh grade class is honored to have been selected to become NYC Junior Ambassadors.

 Officially launched in November, as NYC Junior Ambassadors our students will: